 GENERAL PHYSICS 1...presents the applications and theory of basic physics principles.
 This course emphasizes problem-solving, laboratory investigation, and applications.
 Topics include unit conversions and analysis, vectors, translational and rotational kinematics, translational and rotational dynamics, heat and temperature, and harmonic motion and waves.
-PREREQ: 10804113 College Tech Math 1A or Math placement assmnt or equiv
+PREREQUISITE: 10804113 College Tech Math 1A.
+Discuss math academic course support with your Counselor.

 INTRODUCTION TO PSYCHOLOGY...introduces students to a survey of the multiple aspects of human behavior.
 It involves a survey of the theoretical foundations of human functioning in such areas as learning, motivation, emotions, personality, deviance and pathology, physiological factors, and social influences.
 It directs the student to an insightful understanding of the complexities of human relationships in personal, social, and vocational settings.
-COREQUISITE: Reading placement assessment or equivalent
+Discuss reading academic course support with your Counselor.

 INTRODUCTION TO SOCIOLOGY...introduces students to the basic concepts of sociology: culture, socialization, social stratification, multi-culturalism, and the five institutions, including family, government, economics, religion, and education.
 Other topics include demography, deviance, technology, environment, social issues, social change, social organization, and workplace issues.
-COREQUISITE: Reading placement assessment or equivalent.
+Discuss reading academic course support with your Counselor.

 KINEMATICS...equips students with the essential skills to identify the motions needed to achieve design objectives.
 SolidWorks will be utilized for calculating these motions.
-PREREQUISITE: 10804113 College Tech Math 1A or 10804115 College Technical Math 1 or10804198 Calculus 1 or 10804118 Intermediate Algebra with Apps
+PREREQUISITE: 10804113 College Tech Math 1A or 10804115 College Technical Math 1 or 10804198 Calculus 1 or 10804118 Intermediate Algebra with Apps

 MANUFACTURING PROCESSES AND MATERIALS...introduces the learner to various manufacturing processes (casting/molding, injection molding, sheet metal forming/ die cutting); machining processes (milling, turning, and drilling); assembly processes (welding, fasteners); and advanced manufacturing technology (3D printing, laser sintering, laser cutting).
-The learner will also learn how to properly use and read dial and digital micrometers; dial, digital and vernier calipers.
+The learner will also learn how to properly use and read dial and digital micrometers; dial. digital and vernier caliners.

-MECHANICAL DRIVE SYSTEMS...prepares the learner to use tools and fasteners safely; identify belt and chain drive components; install and adjust belt and chain drives; apply bearing and lubrication information; perform coupling alignment using straight edge, feeler gauge, and dial indicator and laser methods; identify various gear drives; calculate gear ratios; and analyze first-, second-, and third-class levers.
+MECHANICAL DRIVE SYSTEMS... prepares the learner to use tools and fasteners safely; identify belt and chain drive components; install and adjust belt and chain drives; apply bearing and lubrication information; perform coupling alignment using straight edge, feeler gauge, and dial indicator and laser methods; identify various gear drives; calculate gear ratios; and analyze first-, second-, and third-class levers.

 ORAL/INTERPERSONAL COMMUNICATION...provides students with the skills to develop speaking, verbal and nonverbal communication, and listening skills through individual speeches, group activities, and other projects.
-COREQUISITE: Reading placement assessment or equivalent
+Discuss reading academic course support with your Counselor.